No time to bake dessert? Warm up your winter melave malkah with a s’mores bar instead.

 And I was smitten.

 I’d be hosting my own Chanukah melave malkah in honor of my new daughter the following week, and while I usually have lots of fun creating the desserts, I knew I’d have limited time.
 A s’mores bar would be perfect.
 It’s a fun dessert, and would keep guests busy and engaged.
 Plus…the extended family went on vacation in the mountains together during the summer, where we had roasted marshmallows and made s’mores nightly.
 So this would definitely bring back memories of those evenings.
 So, yes…while trying to help readers by compiling easy party ideas, I had actually helped myself.

 Here’s how I executed it.

 And white chocolate.
 And milk chocolate.
-And milk chocolate with krispies.
+And milk chocolate with Rice Krispies.
 And dark chocolate.
-And dark chocolate with krispies.
+And dark chocolate with Rice Krispies.
 No one could say they didn’t have chocolate options.